Curious about what 1st means on LinkedIn and the meaning of these numbers on LinkedIn profiles?

 Workarounds used to exist such as using the email invite feature to send more invitations but this got disabled recently.
 Stay on the lookout for updates on this limit as it's frequently changing!

-How To Cancel Connection Requests on Linkedin?
+How To Cancel Connection Requests on LinkedIn?

 There is a chance that LinkedIn may start to suspect you are a spammer if you consistently send out a lot of connection requests but only a small number are accepted.